YellowMinionPlannet/Notes/FrontEndNotesCollection.md

 - `scrollY`, which is a property of `window` object.
 It is the distance from the beginning of the web page, no matter it's out of current viewport or inside, to the top of the visible viewport.
 So we don't scroll, `scrollY` is 0.

+- `pageYOffset`, which is a property of `window` object.
+It is the alias of `scrollY` and works perfectly on IE browsers and other browsers.
+Same as `document.documentElement.scrollTop` of the IE8.

 - `scrollHeight`, which is a property of `element` obejct.
 It is the visible and unvisible total height of a element. `documentElement.scrollHeight` is usually larger than the `window.innerHeight` because you can scroll down.
 This value includes content "real" height and paddings.
 But it excludes borders, margins and scrollbars.
 It also includes pseudo-elements size.

 - `clientHeight`, which is a property of `element` object.
 It is the content "real" height and the paddings.
 It excludes scroll bars.